UWAMEGFisheries/UWAMEGFisheries.github.io/_posts/researchers/2018-09-12-tim-langlois.md

 I went to high school at [Atlantic College](https://www.atlanticcollege.org "Atlantic College") in South Wales and graduated in Marine Biology and Oceanography with Honours from Bangor University in North Wales.

-I worked in Chile at the Universidad de la Santisima Concepcion for my Honours project on macroinvertebrate fauna associated with museel beds.
+I worked in Chile at the Universidad de la Santisima Concepcion for my Honours project on macroinvertebrate fauna associated with mussel beds.

 After university I worked for 6 months with the Royal Geographical Society in Mauritius on the Shoals of Capricorn marine research program in the St. Brandon Archipelago and on the island of Rodrigues.
 I then worked as a research assistant at the [Leigh Marine Laboratory](http://www.marine.auckland.ac.nz/en/about/our-institute/leigh-marine-laboratory.html "Leigh Marine Laboratory") of the University of Auckland where I completed my PhD thesis on how reef associated predators (rock lobster and pink snapper) feed on soft sediment fauna, supervised by [Marti Anderson](http://www.massey.ac.nz/massey/expertise/profile.cfm?stref=204040 "Marti Anderson") and [Russ Babcock](https://theconversation.com/profiles/russ-babcock-126401 "Russ Babcock").
 I also worked with [Bill Ballantine](https://www.nzgeo.com/stories/no-take-zone/ "Bill Ballantine") who was responsible for establishing the first no-take marine reserves in New Zealand.